techsoft3d/he_qt_basic_view/README.md

 It supports C/C++ development and CMake as a build configuration system.
 Microsoft provides an excellent overview of this use case [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170).

-Edit the file .vscode/settings.json and update the Qt paths to reflect your local installation of Qt.
+Edit the file _.vscode/settings.json_ and update the Qt paths to reflect your local installation of Qt.
 After installing the CMake Tools extension, you can use the buttons found on the status bar to configure, build and run the application.

 ### Visual C++ on Windows

 Open a Visual Studio command prompt and execute qtenv2.bat located in the bin folder of your Qt installation.
-Next, create a subfolder in the project directory named “build” and change to it.
+Next, create a subfolder in the project directory named _build_ and change to it.
-Run “qt-cmake ..” to generate the required files.
+Run `qt-cmake ..` to generate the required files.
-This will create qt_he_viewer.sln which you can open using the command devenv qt_he_viewer.sln.
+This will create _qt_he_viewer.sln_ which you can open using the command `evenv qt_he_viewer`.sln.

 ## Run

 After building the project, you’re ready to run the application.
 When you run the binary, you’ll be presented with a standard File Open dialog.
 The default location for the dialog is the folder containing sample data that ships with HOOPS Exchange.
-Navigate to the PRC subfolder and choose ‘helloworld.prc’.
+Navigate to the PRC subfolder and choose _helloworld.prc_.
 This file loads quickly and the empty 3D view appears.

-Review the implementation of main. cpp to gain familiarity with the program flow.
+Review the implementation of _main.cpp_ to gain familiarity with the program flow.
 You’ll notice HOOPS Exchange is initialized and the user is prompted for an input file which is then loaded.
-After loading the file, the code goes on to call createScene, configure a view, a camera, and a light source.
+After loading the file, the code goes on to call `createScene,` configure a view, a camera, and a light source.

 We’ll begin by creating the scene, in a somewhat abstract way.

 # Step 1: Create the Scene

-To create the scene, we must implement the function createScene which is defined in Scene.cpp.
+To create the scene, we must implement the function `createScene` which is defined in _Scene.cpp_.
 Open the file in your editor.
 You’ll notice it’s stubbed out to return an empty object.